Perspective Sessions

 Session App Bar

-This brings up the app bar at the bottom of the window.
+Once expanded, the app bar is displayed at the bottom of the screen.

 You can change the location of the Maximize/Minimize icon on the app bar in the Property Editor.
 Scroll down the list of properties in the Perspective Property Editor and expand the appBar property.
 Right-click on the togglePosition property and select one of the three options: left, right or hidden.